roby2014/roby2014.me/_posts/vsp-2024/2023-01-20-risc-v-colorlight-5a-75e.md

 schroot --chroot steamrt_scout_amd64 -- g++ -std=c++17 -m32 -Ofast -static-libstdc++ -static-libgcc -shared -o sample_plugin.so main.cpp
 ```

-After this, you should have a new object file named `sample_plugin.so`.
+After this step, you should have a new object file named `sample_plugin.so`.
 This is your plugin.
-Now just move it alongside with its `.vdf` to `cstrike/addons`.
+Now just move it alongside with it's `.vdf` to `cstrike/addons`.

 Restart server and boom (it should work):
 ```sh
 plugin_print